Jump to Content

 Back to Top

-Which lands are included in the scope of the PEIS?
+Which lands are included in the scope of the Solar PEIS?

-The PEIS will analyze potential impacts of utility-scale solar energy development on appropriate BLM-administered lands in Arizona, California, Colorado, Nevada, New Mexico, and Utah.
-The PEIS will not include lands within the National Landscape Conservation System, and also will not include lands that the BLM has previously identified in its land use plans as environmentally sensitive, such as Areas of Critical Environmental Concern or other special management areas, that are inappropriate for or inconsistent with extensive, surface- disturbing uses.
+The PEIS evaluates solar energy development in six southwestern states, including Arizona, California, Colorado, Nevada, New Mexico, and Utah.
+Within these states, the BLM's analysis focuses on public lands, or lands administered by the BLM.
+At this time, solar energy development is prohibited by law, regulation, Presidential proclamation, or Executive Order from some lands administered by the BLM (e.g., lands in the National Landscape Conservation System such as National Conservation Areas, National Monuments, Wilderness Areas, Wilderness Study Areas, Wild and Scenic Rivers, and National Historic and Scenic Trails).
+Under its new Solar Energy Program, the BLM will also exclude lands that it has previously identified in its land use plans as environmentally sensitive, such as Areas of Critical Environmental Concern or other special management areas, that are inappropriate for or inconsistent with extensive, surface-disturbing uses.

 Back to Top